wagtail/rfcs/text/054-internationalisation.md

 However, browsers only send us a ”language code” in the format `en-GB` so I think it makes sense for the locales to be defined by their language code.

 This term is also used in this way by Django, the [`LocaleMiddleware`](https://docs.djangoproject.com/en/3.0/ref/middleware/#django.middleware.locale.LocaleMiddleware) implements the logic for deciding which language to use from the user’s web browser’s language code or a cookie.

+#### Why store Locales in the database when they are already defined in settings?

+It's possible that the list of locales can change over time and having a `Locale` database record allows the langauge code to be changed easily.
+I think it's also beneficial to have a setting that restricts the possible language codes a locale can have, so that editors don't use locales are not supported on the site (for example, langauges that don't have template translations or are incompatible with any bespoke localisation code).

+#### How are locale records created?

+The first `Locale` record is created by a migration using the language code defined in `LANGUAGE_CODE`.
+All existing pages will get this locale.
+For non-internationalised sites, this will be the only `Locale`.

+Any subsequent locales are created in a management interface by an adminstrator or developer.

 ### Approaches for joining translations together